radarFudan/Awesome-state-space-models/README.md

     **SSM + Transformer**

-3. StableSSM: Alleviating the Curse of Memory in State-space Models through Stable Reparameterization(https://openreview.net/forum?id=BwG8hwohU4)
+3. StableSSM: Alleviating the Curse of Memory in State-space Models through Stable **Reparameterization**(https://openreview.net/forum?id=BwG8hwohU4)

     Our analysis identifies this ``curse of memory'' as a result of the recurrent weights converging to a stability boundary, suggesting that a reparameterization technique can be effective.
     To this end, we introduce a class of reparameterization techniques for SSMs that effectively lift its memory limitations.
     Besides improving approximation capabilities, we further illustrate that a principled choice of reparameterization scheme can also enhance **optimization stability**.

-    **Stability**
+    **Stability, more on parameterisation**

 4. Robustifying State-space Models for Long Sequences via Approximate Diagonalization(https://openreview.net/forum?id=DjeQ39QoLQ)

     We introduce a generic, backward-stable ''perturb-then-diagonalize'' (PTD) methodology, which is based on the pseudospectral theory of non-normal operators, and which may be interpreted as the approximate diagonalization of the non-normal matrices defining SSMs.
     Based on this, we introduce the S4-PTD and S5-PTD models.
-    Through theoretical analysis of the transfer functions of different initialization schemes, we demonstrate that the S4-PTD/S5-PTD initialization strongly converges to the HiPPO framework, while the S4D/S5 initialization only achieves weak convergences.
+    Through theoretical analysis of the transfer functions of different initialization schemes, we demonstrate that the S4-PTD/S5-PTD **initialization** strongly converges to the HiPPO framework, while the S4D/S5 initialization only achieves weak convergences.

-    **Robustness (I need to further compare against 3)**
+    **Robustness, more on initialization**

 5. From **generalization** analysis to **optimization** designs for state space models(https://openreview.net/forum?id=EGjvMcKrrl)